 The abstract environment is used to create an abstract for the document.
-The [FAQ: 1-column way in which the abstract is formatted depends on the class file.
-The scrept abstract in class file will put the abstract on a page by itself, some class files will indent 2-column the abstract and some will typeset the abstract in italic.
+The way in which the abstract is formatted depends on the class file.
+The scrept class file will put the abstract on a page by itself, some class files will indent the abstract and some will typeset the abstract in italic.
 Note also that some class files (such as scrbook) don't have an abstract environment.
 Abstracts traditionally go at the start of the document after the title, so the abstract environment should go after the \maketitle command.